periwinkle15/dicey/README.md

 # dicey
-General-purpose dice rolling bot for discord; goal is to eventually develop roll20-style functionality.
+General-purpose dice rolling bot for discord; also has some useful (for me) shortcuts and "fun" extras.